North Central High School (Spokane, Washington): Middle School Expansion Model

 Building on the original IST program for high school students, North Central opened an expansion of the institute to seventh and eight graders.
 According to the Spokane Public Schools the middle school program is lottery determined.
 The guide notes, "Students will remain within the IST and within their own student groups for all of their classes and will be able to choose from a menu of electives including computer applications, drama and music in 7th grade, and engineering, world languages, drama, and music in 8th grade.
 At the end of their two-year middle experience at NCHS, students can remain at NCHS, attend a neighborhood high school, or opt into other option programs in the same way any other student in our district can.
 But they will do so with a dramatic "leg up" in terms of STEM preparation, college readiness, and advisory support.
 Middle school students in the IST program have access to six accelerated classes (accelerated English, accelerated math, advanced science, accelerated history, PE, and one elective, and at the end of their two years, they can choose to remain at North Central or move to a neighboring high school.

 The IST program has been expanded to include sixth graders as of the 2022-2023 school year.

 Sixth graders in the program have electives such as computer applications, music, and art.

+Sports

+North Central competes in WIAA Class 3A and is a member of the Greater Spokane League in District Eight.